theraot/Theraot/readme.md

   - I cannot extend reflection (I recommend to use Mono.Cecil)
   - I cannot add some methods such as String.Join(string, IEnumerator<string>), I'll provide helper functions instead.
 For a list see below.
   - I cannot improve the Garbage Collector.
 Try using Mono as a back-end.
   - I will not include backports of Reactive Extensions or any other code not in the BCL, but I may provide similar functionality.
-See below.
   - I have no intention to backport GUI libraries.
+  - I cannot modify EventHandler<T> to remove the generic contraint that's present in .NET prior .NET 4.5.
+For workaround see below.

 This features are not planned to be added or improved: